Florence with a baby: practical travel tips for a first family trip to Florence.

 You can find my full list of baby travel essentials here, however, these are the main things to pack to Visit Florence with a baby:

-- A good diaper bag big enough for daily essentials – find a good selection of diaper bags for travel here
+• A good diaper bag big enough for daily essentials (or a standard size backpack you can use for baby gear)

 You can find complete packing lists at the following links: Italy in summer packing list, packing list for Italy in spring , Italy in the autumn and Italy in winter packing list.